vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **11-36.** The story about the time when Hyakutake Shima-no-Kami[^397] did not show when Shigenami was killed.[^398] As Shima-no-Kami remained at home, despite the insurrection that broke out near Tsujinodō[^399] following Shigenami’s slaying, his wife threw his armor at him and screeched: “Are you so afraid that you can’t join the rumpus and fight with your allies?”
 Staying where he was, Shima-no-Kami replied: “I shed tears of sorrow for Shigenami’s downfall, and am unable to rouse myself to enter the fray.”

+[^397]: Hyakutake Shima-no-Kami was respected as one of Ryūzōji Takanobu’s four greatest warriors.

+[^398]: This is referring to the incident in which Ryūzōji Takanobu assassinated Kamochi Shigenami, lord of the Yanagawa castle, in 1581.

+[^399]: Saga City.

 Another time, because of a disagreement with her husband, Shima-no-Kami’s wife neglected to feed the men one morning.
 Her husband and his troops were suddenly mobilized for battle, and departed quickly.
 The repentant wife prepared some food, and dressing as a man, she hurried to the meeting point with her servant girls, carrying caskets of water and morsels.

 Also, after the battle at Shimabara, the Satsuma forces were approaching Chikugo when Shima-no-Kami’s wife was inside the Kamochi castle.[^400] To ensure that the castle did not look like it was only lightly guarded, she improvised by making many insignia flags, and lined them up on top of the walls.
 She protected the castle valiantly and saw the enemy off.
 It seems that the flags were used for all manner of purposes thereafter.
 Shima-no-Kami’s earlier residence was behind the west citadel, but is now where the Denbei mansion is.[^401] Shima-no-Kami’s wife was undeniably a feisty woman.

+[^400]: This was the battle in 1584 between Ryūzōji Takanobu and Shimazu Iehisa.
+The Ryūzōji forces were defeated, and Takanobu and Shima-no-Kami were killed in combat.

+[^401]: Nabeshima Denbei Zōfusa.

 ___________